-10.1.1.
-Conservative Reuse of ISIDs
+8.1.1 Conservative Reuse of ISIDs

 Historically, the SCSI model (and implementations and applications based on that model) has assumed that SCSI ports are static, physical entities.
 Recent extensions to the SCSI model have taken advantage of persistent worldwide unique names for these ports.
 In iSCSI however, the SCSI initiator ports are the endpoints of dynamically created sessions, so the presumptions of "static and physical" do not apply.
-In any case, the model clauses (particularly, Section 4.4.1- "SCSI Architecture Model") provide for persistent, reusable names for the iSCSI-type SCSI initiator ports even though there does not need to be any physical entity bound to these names.
+In any case, the model clauses (particularly, Section 2.4.2 SCSI Architecture Model) provide for persistent, reusable names for the iSCSI-type SCSI initiator ports even though there does not need to be any physical entity bound to these names.

-To both minimize the disruption of legacy applications and to better facilitate the SCSI features that rely on persistent names for SCSI ports, iSCSI implementations SHOULD attempt to provide a stable presentation of SCSI Initiator Ports (both to the upper OSlayers and to the targets to which they connect).
+To both minimize the disruption of legacy applications and to better facilitate the SCSI features that rely on persistent names for SCSI ports, iSCSI implementations SHOULD attempt to provide a stable presentation of SCSI Initiator Ports (both to the upper OS-layers and to the targets to which they connect).
 This can be achieved in an initiator implementation by conservatively reusing ISIDs.
 In other words, the same ISID should be used in the Login process to multiple target portal groups (of the same iSCSI Target or different iSCSI Targets).
-The ISID RULE (Section 4.4.3-"Consequences of the Model") only prohibits reuse to the same target portal group.
+The ISID RULE (Section 2.4.3 Consequences of the Model) only prohibits reuse to the same target portal group.
 It does not "preclude" reuse to other target portal groups.

 The principle of conservative reuse "encourages" reuse to other target portal groups.
 When a SCSI target device sees the same (InitiatorName, ISID) pair in different sessions to different target portal groups, it can identify the underlying SCSI Initiator Port on each session as the same SCSI port.
 In effect, it can recognize multiple paths from the same source.

-10.1.2. iSCSI Name, ISID, and TPGT Use
+8.1.2 iSCSI Name, ISID, and TPGT Use

-The designers of the iSCSI protocol are aware that legacy SCSI transports rely on initiator identity to assign access to storage resources.
-Although newer techniques are available and simplify access control, support for configuration and authentication schemes that are based on initiator identity is deemed important in order to support legacy systems and administration software. iSCSI thus supports the notion that it should be possible to assign access to storage resources based on "initiator device" identity.
+The designers of the iSCSI protocol envisioned there being one iSCSI Initiator Node Name per operating system image on a machine.
+This enables SAN resource configuration and authentication schemes based on a system's identity.
+It supports the notion that it should be possible to assign access to storage resources based on "initiator device" identity.

 When there are multiple hardware or software components coordinated as a single iSCSI Node, there must be some (logical) entity that represents the iSCSI Node that makes the iSCSI Node Name available to all components involved in session creation and login.
-Similarly, this entity that represents the iSCSI Node must be able to coordinate session identifier resources (ISID for initiators) to enforce both the ISID and TSIH RULES (see Section 4.4.3- "Consequences of the Model").
+Similarly, this entity that represents the iSCSI Node must be able to coordinate session identifier resources (ISID for initiators) to enforce both the ISID and TSIH RULES (see Section 2.4.3 Consequences of the Model).